 To utilize the administrative record file, please open the index file within the link below, which provides a list of all documents and their respective locations within folders and subfolders.

-The DDOE is providing hard copies of the Work Plan and the Community Involvement Plan at three repository sites:
+The DOEE is providing hard copies of the Work Plan and the Community Involvement Plan at three repository sites: